Tim-Sa/irt_test/README.md

 ```

 ## Example Usage

+### ℹ️ Important

+**🔥 Note:** The Rasch model works only with binary data, also no column or row should contain a single value, for example, a row of zeros or ones will be excluded from the analysis.

 Input DataFrame example:
 |       |   Task 1 |   Task 2 |   Task 3 |   Task 4 |   Task 5 |
 |:------|---------:|---------:|---------:|---------:|---------:|